 In 2017, Northlands opened a mine school, offering both diploma and certificate training.
 Its mine-engineering technician diploma is the only one in Canada offering in-class instruction along with labs, field schools and a work placement.
 Students work in a simulator to hone their skills with relevant equipment before they enter the field.
-The school also offers a civil technician certificate, and recently introduced a mineral exploration techniques program.
+Some credits from the diploma may also be transferable to select university degrees.
+The school also offers a mineral exploration techniques program.
 This one-year certificate program explores geology and geomorphology through labs and field work.

 • Adult Basic Education 12